RavensbourneWebMedia/UX-design/sessions/04/README.md

 *	Use **real devices** when testing.

 	If you're designing a mobile app, get the prototype on your mobile.
-If you're designing a touchscreen experience, get the prototype on a tablet.
+If you're designing for a tablet, get the prototype on a tablet.

 # User-testing

-Johnny Isaacs from [Campus Society](http://www.campussociety.com/) will tell you the whys and hows of user-testing.
-Then we'll put that into practice.

-[Slides](https://drive.google.com/open?id=0B8pExRtNgFyRTXdNT1ZjdG02ODA) and [resources](https://drive.google.com/open?id=0B8pExRtNgFyRbjh0LUp4TjE4TWc) from his session.
+ADD DETAILS OF USER TESTING VISITING LECTURER.

 # Tutorials

 Claim your team's tutorial slot on [this GDoc](https://docs.google.com/document/d/1ArfHiJFohSsvcbQ5Qtq0r6h3GZmiquCLoG7tvGKb2RQ/edit#heading=h.sri36ax4b1mo)!

-One month till the **summative presentations on the 6th of March**!
+5 weeks until the **summative presentations on the 5th of March**!

 Let's plan the next 4 weeks: